andrewferrier/debugprint.nvim/README.md

 *   [refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim) -
     similar capabilities to debugprint, supports a slighter smaller set of languages.
-Can pick up treesitter identifiers as variables and remove added statements - these are on the debugprint roadmap.
+Can remove added statement - this is on the debugprint roadmap.

 *   [logsitter](https://github.com/gaelph/logsitter.nvim) - supports a smaller
     set of languages and requires you to set up your own autocmds/keymappings.